UraniumPotato235/Wireless_Sound_Control/README.md

-# Wireless-Sound_Control
+# Wireless_Sound_Control
-This is my first project of Data Science.
+This project is to be submitted for the academic evaluation.
-This project helps in controlling the volume of our desktop just by using the hand gestures.
+This project helps in controlling the volume of our desktop using hand gestures.
-Some of the libraries in python that I have used includes ; mediappipe, cv2, numpy and maths.
+Some of the libraries used are : <b>mediappipe, cv2, numpy</b> and <b>maths</b>.